stephan-buckmaster/sinatra-testing/README.md

-This is an exercise related to developing testable Ruby code.
+This is an exercise in developing [testable Ruby code](https://www.oreilly.com/library/view/ruby-best-practices/9780596157487/ch01.html).

 It consists in writing test code for a given JSON API server, and to make the server more robust.

 The JSON API server is a very simple [Sinatra](https://github.com/sinatra/sinatra) app, consisting of only one file.
+It takes as input a JSON-array numbers and adds them up.

 Let's run through a demo.